chipsalliance/chisel/docs/src/explanations/modules.md

 an implicit reset (called `reset`).
 To create modules without implicit clock and reset, Chisel provides `RawModule`.

-> Historical Note: Prior to Chisel 3.5, Modules were restricted to only having a single user-defined port named `io`.
-There was also a type called `MultiIOModule` that provided implicit clock and reset while allowing the user to define as many ports as they want.
-This is now the functionality of `Module`.

 ### `RawModule`

 A `RawModule` is a module that **does not provide an implicit clock and reset.**